 Center for Leadership Development (CLD) was established in 1977 with substantial Endowment support and has since served more than 25,000 central Indiana youth and their parents.
 Focused on serving principally African American students in Indianapolis, CLD provides an array of programs for students from fourth grade to college to help them develop a solid pathway to personal development, academic achievement, career preparation and community leadership.
 LEARN MORE

 The Mind Trust works to improve K-12 education in Indianapolis and seeks to make Indianapolis the nation’s foremost destination for transformative leaders, organizations and ideas in education.
-Endowment grants support The Mind Trust’s coordination of Teach for America programs in Indianapolis and the Innovation Network Schools program within the Indianapolis Public Schools.
-Through these programs, The Mind Trust works to attract and develop talented educators from a broad range of backgrounds who are effective in serving the diverse students in Indianapolis schools.LEARN MORE
+Endowment grants support The Mind Trust’s coordination of new teacher pipeline programs in Indianapolis, including Teach for America and TNTP.
+Through these programs, The Mind Trust works to attract and develop talented educators from a broad range of backgrounds who are effective in serving the diverse students in Indianapolis schools.
+Additionally, the Endowment grants support The Mind Trust’s coordination of several parent engagement nonprofits, including Rise Indy, EmpowerED Families and Stand for Children, that are working to strengthen parent engagement and advocacy for high-quality schools.LEARN MORE

 AskRose Homework Help is a tutoring program in mathematics, science and technology serving middle and high school students in all 92 Indiana counties.
 A program of Rose-Hulman Institute of Technology, AskRose engages Rose-Hulman students majoring in math, science and engineering to serve as tutors who respond by phone, email and online chat.
 Lilly Endowment has supported the program since 1999.
 LEARN MORE